 10 Uses for a Rusty Old Rake Head

-There was a time long ago that when a shovel or rake handle broke, you went to the hardware store, bought a new handle and installed it into the old rake head.
+Long ago, when a shovel or rake handle broke, you went to the hardware store, bought a new handle and installed it into the old rake head.
 Years later, in a more prosperous time when a rake handle broke, people simply bought a new rake and the broken rake sat in the garage and collected spider webs.

-1. Use a rake head as a wine glass rack: A fun and creative way to repurpose an old rake head is to remove the wooden handle and hang it on the wall to be used as a wine glass rack.
+1. Wine glass rack.
+A fun and creative way to repurpose an old rake head is to hang it on the wall to be used as a wine glass rack.
 A single rake head will easily hold 4 standard wine glasses upside down by the stem and base.
 When only one rake head is used, it is a novelty or accessory accent on the wall.
 Multiple rake heads can be used for true function and storage.

-9. Handy kitchen utensil rack: Add the unexpected charm of yesterday by hanging utensils from the rake head in the kitchen.
+9. Handy kitchen utensil rack.
+Add the unexpected charm of yesterday by hanging utensils from the rake head in the kitchen.
 Not only are they easy to find, but also this adds a whimsical touch to the room.

 Lee Anne Culpepper writes for Networx.com.